 Homology

 Homology is widely considered the most basic and central concept of morphology.
-However, there is no agreement on how it should be defined (Hall 1994).
+However, there is no consensus on how it should be defined (Hall 1994).
 Since Owen’s (1943) classic definition as the sameness of organs, many different definitions have proliferated (Hall 1994, Ochoterena et al. 2019).
 It is difficult to find a common denominator for this array of definitions, but maybe one could venture to suggest that they all revolve around the idea of correspondence and similarity or sameness with or without reference to common ancestry.
-Here and throughout this essay, “homology” refers specifically to morphological homology, even when not explicitly stated.
+Throughout this essay, “homology” refers specifically to morphological homology, even when not explicitly stated.

 Arber’s Partial Shoot Theory does not explicitly rely on homology.
-Homology is not listed in the index of The Natural Philosophy of Plant Form (Arber 1950) and I could not find any reference to homology in this encompassing book.
+The term is not listed in the index of The Natural Philosophy of Plant Form (Arber 1950) and I could not find any reference to homology in this encompassing book.
 Since, according to her theory, all structures are a partial shoot, the question of whether they are homologous to this or that category does not arise.
 There is only one fundamental category: the shoot.
 As such, her theory is a unifying framework like Goethe’s and Schad’s leaf theory (see above).

 Articulation Morphology, Continuum and Process Morphology